dimak01/sharp-bridge/Docs/VTSB-31-PC-Parameters-Prefix.md

 ## Acceptance Criteria

-- [ ] ParameterPrefix property added to VTubeStudioPCConfig with default "_SB_"
+- [ ] ParameterPrefix property added to VTubeStudioPCConfig with default "SB_"
 - [ ] Configuration validation prevents invalid prefixes (length, format)
 - [ ] Parameters are created in VTube Studio with correct prefixes
 - [ ] Parameter data is sent to VTube Studio with prefixed names